ab6196/SeeFood/README.md

 ### `keyFile.json` File

-Considering cyber security issues, we have not uploaded our keyFile on GitHub.
+Considering cyber security issues, I have not uploaded our keyFile on GitHub.
 Please reach out to me if you would like to clone and run the repo locally.